Craigavon Cowboys History

 After a hiatus, the club was re-formed in 2005 and success followed with the club winning the 2009 DV8 championship, securing promotion back to the top flight of Irish American Football.
 Coached by former player Greg Loughran, the team where known as hard hitting, always growing into a game as they figured out an oppositions game plan and were able to adjust theirs to attack the opponents weaknesses.
 Throughout the noughties, the Cowboys played their home games from Lismore Playing Fields, Craigavon.

 The club consolidated their position with promising league campaigns before a break out 2011.
 In the 2011 season the Cowboys made it to within one game of the Shamrock Bowl, falling just short to the University of Limerick Vikings in the semi-finals.

 The following seasons were less successful, with the club losing many keys players for various reasons and having to move between various home playing fields including Lismore Playing Fields; Lurgan Park; Chambers Park; and Lurgan RFC.
 The club now has established a base at the newly renovated Peoples Park, Portadown.

 In 2013, the club had 5 players represent Team Ireland Under-20s, who would be the first Irish side to win a game against a North American team by defeating the Greendell Falcons (Canada).
 The Cowboys youth football programme was formed in 2014 as part of a club restructure and was rewarded early, winning the very first IAFA Youth Championship in 2014 and then repeating the feat again in 2015.
-Some excellent players have represented the youth team ever since, with the majority moving up to play for the senior team, or continue to play American football overseas.
-Currently, we have 15 players who have progressed from the youth programme to the senior team.
+Some excellent players have represented the youth team ever since, with the majority moving up to play for the senior team, or continuing to play American football overseas.
 In April 2017, six members of the Cowboys youth team represented Team Ireland u20s when they took on the AFW USA Elite team in Dublin.
 In March 2018, Anton Nulty earned his 2nd cap for Team Ireland u20s when they took on AFW USA Elite team in Navan, with David McMichael earning his 1st cap in the same game